vOptSolver/vOptSpecific.jl/README.md

 - Julia must be ready; instructions for the installation are available [here](https://julialang.org/downloads/)
 - your favorite C/C++ compiler must be ready (GCC is suggested)

+### Run Julia

+On linux or in the cloud (juliaBox):

+- open a console on your computer or in the cloud
+- when the prompt is ready, type in the console `julia`

+On macOS:

+- locate the application `julia` and
+- click on the icon, the julia console comes to the screen

 ### Installation Instructions

 Before your first local or distant use,
-1. run Julia and when the terminal is ready,
+1. run Julia and when the terminal is ready with the prompt `julia` on screen,
 2. add as follow the two mandatory packages to your Julia distribution:

 ```